Klaus Kathan

 Klaus Kathan (born January 7, 1977) is a German former professional ice hockey winger.
-He played in the Deutsche Eishockey Liga (DEL) for the Berlin Capitals, Star Bulls Rosenheim, Kassel Huskies, Adler Mannheim, DEG Metro Stars, Hannover Scorpions, EHC München in the during the 2012-13 season.
+He played in the Deutsche Eishockey Liga (DEL) for the Berlin Capitals, Star Bulls Rosenheim, Kassel Huskies, Adler Mannheim, DEG Metro Stars, Hannover Scorpions, and the EHC München during the 2012-13 season.

 Playing career

 Kathan began his career in 1994 for his hometown EC Bad Tölz of the 2nd Bundesliga.
 In his three seasons with the team, he played in 92 regular season games and scored 72 points including 43 goals, 24 of them coming in the 1995-96 season.

 During the 1996-97 season, Kathan made his DEL debut for the Berlin Capitals, scoring seven goals in 23 games and also scored twice in the playoffs during the Capitals' series against local rivals the Eisbären Berlin, which they lost three games to one.
 In 1998, Kathan moved to the Star Bulls Rosenheim where he remained for two seasons, scoring a total of 34 goals.
 The Star Bulls however missed out on the playoffs in both seasons and despite surviving relegation in 2000, they withdrew from the DEL due to financial issues.

 After Rosenheim's departure, Kathan moved to the Kassel Huskies, scoring 25 goals in his two seasons with the team and reaching the playoffs in both seasons, scoring three goals in each campaign.
 In 2002, he joined the Adler Mannheim, but his tenure with the team was hampered with injury and illness.
 In the first season for the team, he broke his wrist and in his second season, he suffered with meningitis.
-The setbacks contributed to a sharp decline in performance, scoring just four goals in his two seasons with Mannheim.
+The setbacks contributed to a sharp decline in his performance, scoring just four goals in his two seasons with Mannheim.

 In 2004, Kathan joined the DEG Metro Stars where he bounced back into goal-scoring form.
 In the 2005-06 season, Kathan led the Metro Stars in goals with 28.
 The team also reached the playoff finals, losing to the Eisbären Berlin in three games.
 At the end of the 2007-08 season, Kathan's contract was not renewed at DEG, so he signed a contract with the Hannover Scorpions, winning a DEL championship with the team in 2010.